ahlstromcj/seq66/README.md

         *   Refactored all drop-down lists to use the settings module.
         *   Tightend string_to_xxx() functions and used them in lieu of the std::stoxxx() functions.
+        *   Trying to get rolls, time, data, and event panes to line up no matter what the Qt theme is.
     *   Version 0.98.6:
         *   Revisited issue #41 to make sure "Quit" is "Hide" under NSM.
 Also fixed issue with the "newtune.midi" default name.